pocheng-chen-stat/accelerated-life-testing-reliability-analysis/README.md

+# Project Summary

+This project investigates insulation lifetime using accelerated life testing.

+Three Lognormal lifetime models were compared using MLE and AIC.

+Although the equal-sigma model achieved the lowest AIC, it cannot extrapolate to normal operating stress.

+Therefore an inverse power law model was constructed to estimate reliability at 50 kV/mm.

+Sensitivity analysis further showed that the highest stress level (361.4 kV/mm) substantially influenced the extrapolated B10 and B50 life estimates.

+The entire workflow was implemented in Python with reproducible reports, automated figures and unit tests.

 # Accelerated Life Testing Reliability Analysis

 A reproducible Python project for **Lognormal accelerated life testing (ALT)**, model comparison, and reliability extrapolation for electrical insulation lifetime data.